rickhallett/wordwatch/README.md

 1. Make tests more efficient by mocking the 'api' call, as opposed to processing the entire topics.json each time.
 2. Screenshot tests for layout changes
 3. Look for a way to dry up topic element set up and testing; its readable, but very repetitive
+4. Improve the responsive styling; there are inline element wrapping errors depending on the order of topic element sizes

 In retrospect, I could have done this quicker with vanilla JavaScript; the unfamiliar abstractions of React/react-testing-library probably slowed me down 5x.